Beautiful Katamari

-Beautiful Katamari has gained extra attention because it was originally scheduled as a PlayStation 3 title in addition to the Xbox 360, but development on the PlayStation 3 was abandoned and Beautiful Katamari was released for the Xbox 360 alone.
-All previous Katamari games had been exclusively available on Sony consoles.
+Beautiful Katamari has gained extra attention because it was originally scheduled as a PlayStation 3 title in addition to the Xbox 360, but development on the PlayStation 3 was abandoned.
+Beautiful Katamari releasing exclusively for an Xbox console is a rarity for the series, as all previous Katamari games had been exclusively available on PlayStation consoles.

 Story

-The game opens with the King of All Cosmos, his Queen, and the Prince, enjoying some tennis while on vacation.
-However, a powerful serve by the King causes the tennis ball to rip through the fabric of the universe, creating a black hole that sucks everything but the planet Earth into it.
+The game opens with the King of All Cosmos, his Queen, and the Prince, enjoying some tennis while on vacation, but a powerful serve by the King causes the tennis ball to rip through the fabric of the universe, creating a black hole that sucks everything but the planet Earth into it.
 In order to correct it, the King commands the Prince to roll up katamaris on Earth to recreate the planets, sun, and other celestial features.
 Once the Prince completes this, the King then orders him to create a katamari large enough to plug up the black hole and restore order to the universe.
 The Prince then rolls up enough stuff to create the "Super Giant", a very large Katamari that he then clogs up the black hole with.
 In the end, the black hole is stopped and the King of All Cosmos takes all the credit for stopping it.